Last updated: 10 Feb 2022

 What business are you starting?

-I’ll be starting a side business, selling USB microphones.
+I’ll be starting a business, selling USB microphones.
 The problem with USB microphones is that they are commodities.
-Plus, nobody wakes up thinking about buying microphones.
+Nobody wakes up thinking about buying microphones.

-But I think this makes it an interesting case study for launching a business and thinking out of the box.
+But I think this makes it an interesting case study for launching a business.

-Getting to a RM1000 revenue may seem small for many businesses.
+Getting to an RM1000 revenue may seem small.
 In fact, I also think it’s a small amount.

-But the point of this case study is to show you how to use digital marketing to start a business.
-Many people with a gift, end up never starting a business – because they fear rejection and fail to launch.
+But the point of this case study is to show you how to start a business digitally.
+Many people end up never starting a business – because they fear rejection.
 I hope to inspire them with this case study.

 Okay.
 I’m in for the journey!